federicomor/federicomor.github.io/activity/project_euler/problem_798.md

 Before the game starts, a set of cards (which may be empty) is picked from the deck and placed face-up on the table, with no overlap.
 These are called the visible cards.</p>

 <p>
-The players then make moves in turn.<br />
+The players then make moves in turn.<br>
 A move consists of choosing a card X from the rest of the deck and placing it face-up on top of a visible card Y, subject to the following restrictions:</p>
 <ul>
 <li>X and Y must be the same suit;</li>
 <li>the value of X must be larger than the value of Y.</li>
 </ul>
 <p>
-The card X then covers the card Y and replaces Y as a visible card.<br />
+The card X then covers the card Y and replaces Y as a visible card.<br>
 The player unable to make a valid move loses and play stops.</p>

 <p>